antmicro/nextpnr-fpga-interchange-site-preprocessor/README.md

 This script can be used to simplify compiling, running and debugging NISP.
 It's short, so the best way to understand what it does is just tot read it.

+## JSON output

+The JSON output is created by serializing internal structures of NISP.
+Its structure might change over time.
+As such, I won't be documenting its structure in detail, instead I'm going to provide a general overview of the content of generated JSONs.

+Currently the JSON files which are outputted per-tile contain the following information:

+* Routable connections.
+Th top-level dictionary contains keys consisting of two numbers joined by `->` symbol.
+Those two numbers are indices of BELs.
+The BELs are indexed in the as a continuous array built by enumarating all bel pins in a tile type given the following
+  hierarchy: _tile type_ -> _site type_ -> _BEL_ -> _BEL pin_.
+This indexing is meant to
+  mirror the way python-fpga-interchange writes BBAs which are used to generated binary blobs for Nextpnr.

+* Each routable connection has two lists associated with it.
+  1. _requires_ list, which lists states which are required for given routing.
+  2. _implies_ list, which lists the states which are activated when a given routing is used.

+  Those lists contain alternative sets, of which any can be used.

+* The current constraint information is limited to constraints that would prevent invalid pseudo-pip states and reusage of already claimed wires.
+However, support for cell placements constraints is yet to be added, thus nextpnr's site placer can't fully rely on this feature yet.

 -------------------------------------------------